Piero D’Incecco, planetary geologist

 Top five publications

 - D’Incecco, P., Helbert, J., D’Amore, M., Ferrari, S., Head, J. W., Maturilli, A., and Hiesinger, H., 2016.
 A geologically supervised spectral analysis of 121 globally distributed impact craters as a tool for identifying vertical and horizontal heterogeneities in the composition of the shallow crust of Mercury.
-Accepted for publication on Planetary and Space Science journal.
+Planetary and Space Science, Vol. 132, pp. 32-56.
+Link to article.

 - Helbert, H., Hiesinger, H., D’Amore, M., Walter, I., Peter, G., Säuberlich, T., Arnold, G., Maturilli, A., D’Incecco, P., 2013.
 MERTIS on BepiColombo: seeing Mercury in a new light.
 Proc.
 SPIE 8867, Infrared Remote Sensing and Instrumentation XXI, 886705; doi:10.1117/12.2023972.